-This course, EDPY 631, qualifies as a core LEEDS course, a research course, as well as a course leading to the certificate in Qualitative Research.
-Use the jump links below to move within this web page and access EDPY 631 course materials.
+This course, EDPY 631, qualifies as a core LEEDS course, an LDT Advanced Core course, a research course, as well as a course leading to the certificate in Qualitative Research.
+Please read the entire syllabus if you take the course, and thereafter, use the jump links below to move within this web page and access EDPY 631 course materials.

 What is Discourse Analysis?

 Discourse analysis is a broad group of methods, not one method.
 It is the study of how people make meaning via their natural communicative interactions.
 The same way quantitative analysis and qualitative analysis are groups of literally dozens of methods, so is discourse analysis.
 In truth, a discourse analysis is any study that looks directly at natural discourse to make claims.
 Within DA there are a number of popular approaches, but in this course I have targeted activities on participation analysis, speech act analysis, interaction analysis and social behavior analysis.
 This course also emphasizes computer-mediated settings (CMDA) because they not only provide easy to access corpora for analysis, but they are the fastest growing area in need of study in education.

 What is the difference between this course and a Critical Discourse Analysis courses?

 In short, the methods applied.
 Critical discourse analysis courses are equally as popular as the methods taught in this course, but take a different in approach to looking at discourse data.
 While this course places more emphasis on counting frequencies of phenomena within a relatively larger corpus, CDA approaches tend to emphasis closer inspections of smaller quantities of text.
 This discourse analysis course holds more in common with interaction studies, while CDA would focus on fewer turns, more thematic analyses of typifications, power structures, and high and low level interpretations.
 This course is not a course grounded in critical theory.

 How often is the course offered?